 Tips for getting started

-- A QR code generator can be helpful for creating unique QR codes that customers can present at live events.
+- Use a QR code generator to create unique codes that customers can present at live events.

 17. Gift cards